Clan Lockhart: Civil War

 During the Wars of the Three Kingdoms he was a zealous royalist and was captured at Alyth in 1651.
 His son was Sir William Lockhart of Lee who was a distinguished soldier and fought at the Battle of Worcester as a royalist in 1651.
 However he later reconciled with Oliver Cromwell and married Cromwell's niece.
 As a result, he was not in favour with the Stuart monarchs when they were restored in 1660 and made his home in France.
-He later campaigned on the continent and Cardinal Mazarin offered to make him mareshcal of France.
+He later campaigned on the continent and Cardinal Mazarin offered to make him Marshal of France.

 Sir George Lockhart (1630–1689) was the second son of Sir James Lockhart, Lord Lee, Lord Justice Clerk and became one of the most famous advocates at the Edinburgh Bar.
 He became Lord President of the Court of Session in 1685 and was M.P. for Lanarkshire in both the English and Scottish Parliaments.
 His knighthood was conferred in 1663 and the Carnwath and Dryden estates acquired by him in 1681.
 He was murdered on Easter Sunday 1689 on his way home from church by a dissatisfied litigant named Chiesly of Kersewell and Dalry.